StardustXR/website/blog/2025-04-04-Stardust-XR-Philosophy.md

-You, however, can easily and intuitively move things around and organize them in a spatial environment without needing to directly think about it, which provides a unique and newly available avenue of exploration in the XR and VR space, and it is this innate ability that Stardust XR aims to harness in it's design philosophy, by focusing in on direct interactions that map to underlying functionality.
+You, however, can easily and intuitively move things around and organize them in a spatial environment without needing to directly think about it, which provides a unique and newly available avenue of exploration in the XR and VR space, and it is this innate ability that [Nova](https://ordinary.cafe/@technobaboo) aims to harness with Stardust XR it's design philosophy, by focusing in on direct interactions that map to underlying functionality.

 # Direct Interaction Vs Indirect Action